 An employee who is injured on the job in Colorado is usually limited to seeking recovery by filing a worker’s compensation claim.
-This means that he or she cannot file a lawsuit against the employer in civil court.
+This means that he or she generally cannot file a lawsuit against the employer over a job injury.

 Worker’s Compensation System

 The Colorado worker’s compensation system is designed to protect both employer and employee rights.
 The system is set up so that:

 - an injured employee

 - that the employer was at fault for the injuries

 However, as a counter to this benefit to the employee, the employee – in most cases – may not separately sue the employer outside of the worker’s compensation system.

 For every rule there is an exception, and this is true with workplace injuries as well.
 An employer may be sued in civil court if: